No-Deductible Health Insurance: What You Need To Know

 icon

-The downside is that no-deductible plans cost a little bit more than average because of their good benefits.
+The downside is that no-deductible plans cost more than average because of their good benefits.

 What is a no-deductible health insurance plan?

-• For example, if you had a $2,500 medical procedure and a no-deductible health insurance plan, you'll only pay part of your bill, and the insurance plan will pay the rest.
+• For example, if you had a $2,500 medical procedure and a no-deductible health insurance plan, insurance would pay for some of the bill as soon as your plan started.

 • If you had the same medical procedure and your insurance plan had a $1,000 deductible, you would pay the first $1,000 of the cost yourself.
 Then the rest of the $1,500 bill would be split between you and your insurance.